Home Car Shopping Should You Buy a Used Car in July 2025?

 Quick Facts About Buying a Used Car

-- Now is a good time to buy a used car.
-Tariffs on new cars may send buyers to look at used vehicles, driving up prices in the coming months.
+• Now is a great time to buy a used car.
+Tariffs on new cars are sending would-be buyers to consider used vehicles.

-- At the start of April, the average used car listing price was $25,180.
+• At the start of July, the average used car listing price was $25,512, slightly higher than last year.

-- Used-vehicle inventory remains tight, with 39 days’ supply at the beginning of April, down four days compared to a month earlier.
+• Used-vehicle inventory remains tight, with a 45-day supply at the beginning of July, similar to last month.

 Many factors can influence whether it’s a good time to buy a used car, from available inventory to interest rates.
-A tight supply of newer used and older vehicles could make it difficult to find exactly what you want.
+The tight supply of used vehicles could make it difficult to find exactly what you want.
 Also, interest rates remain higher on used vehicles than on new ones.
 Still, there are plenty of benefits to buying a used car right now.
 We explain.
 You can skip ahead using the jump links below.

 Used Car Market Overview

-The Cox Automotive days’ supply report shows that the used-vehicle supply was 39 days at the start of April, down four days from a month earlier.
+The Cox Automotive days’ supply report shows that the used-vehicle supply was 45 days at the start of July, about the same as last month and two days less than a year ago at this time.
 The report is based on the estimated daily retail sales rate for the most recent 30-day period.

-Today’s used car market suffers from an ongoing lack of inventory.
+Today’s used car market continues to suffer from an ongoing lack of inventory.
 Manufacturers made 8 million fewer new vehicles from 2020 to 2022 due to COVID-19 supply disruptions.
-During that time, many buyers, unable to find a new car to buy or lease, bought used cars, creating a tighter supply of used vehicles.
+Unable to find a new car to buy or lease during that time, many buyers bought used cars instead, creating a tighter supply of used vehicles.
 With fewer leases in that timeframe, there will be a lower supply of vehicles for the used market for several years to come.

 RELATED: Used Car Buying Guide